Imprint (Vision of Disorder album): Composition

 Imprint is a metalcore, heavy metal, and hardcore punk album.
 Retaining the metal/hardcore crossover style of Vision of Disorder's debut, it features a rawer, more experimental sound, complex arrangements, shifting rhythms and time signature changes, and melodic elements.
 The 1997 albums OK Computer by Radiohead and Through Silver in Blood by Neurosis, which the band got into during Ozzfest, served as influences on the album's writing.
 Fleischmann highlighted the influence of the latter on "Twelve Steps to Nothing", "By The River", and "Colorblind".
 Williams frequently switches between shouted, screamed and clean vocals during songs.
 Jason Arnopp of Kerrang! likened his vocals to Obituary's John Tardy, Death's Chuck Schuldiner, and Gorilla's John Whitby.

 Williams said that the main theme of Imprint is turning negative experiences into positive ones.
 In an interview with Terrorizer, he said that much of its lyrics are about "situations – like fights – that I got caught up in".
 One particular incident, which resulted in his face being permanently scarred by a razorblade, served as the "catalyst" behind many of the album's lyrics.
 Its cover artwork is a hospital photo of Williams' injury, manipulated on the computer by Kennedy.
 In an interview with Metal Hammer, Williams said that although he did not want the incident to be the album's "focal point" – it was not mentioned in its press bio – Imprint "would have been totally different" if it had not occurred.
 He also said he was no longer concerned about what others thought about his lyrics and their subject matters.

 Greg Prato of AllMusic called Imprints opening track, "What You Are", an example of its "over-the-top assault[s] on the senses".
 "Twelve Steps to Nothing" features four alternating rhythms, whilst "Landslide" progresses from frenetic riffing and drumming into a bridge with shimmering guitars.
 "By the River" is a duet between Williams' and Anselmo, with the latter using guttural screams and spoken word vocals.
 Williams derived its title from one of Anselmo's lyrics.
 The album's title track is about Williams' scarring injury and how he dealt with it.
 "Colorblind", which Williams viewed as a tribute to The Doors, offsets its "pantherlike lunge and thurst" with "chiming" guitarwork, according to Nick Terry of Terrorizer.
 "Up in You" criticizes "scenester posturing" behaviour that Williams felt was detrimental to the hardcore community.
-Written a day before recording commended, the closing track of Imprint, "Jada Bloom", recounts "an emotive tale of addiction and lost love" and progresses from an aggressive beginning into more melancholic territory, per Terrorizers Zena Tsarfin.
+Written a day before recording commenced, the closing track of Imprint, "Jada Bloom", recounts "an emotive tale of addiction and lost love" and progresses from an aggressive beginning into more melancholic territory, per Terrorizers Zena Tsarfin.